 Please do not call the rectory or school regarding school closing or snow schedule - Phone lines need to be kept open so that the information can be relayed as quickly and efficiently as possible.

-Parents will receive an automated phone call from School Messenger informing you of any school cancellations or delays of school.
-It will also be noted on Fast Direct and televised on the following stations:
+Parents will receive an automated email or text message from Gradelink informing you of any school cancellations or delays of school.